-1.5.-1.15.
+1.5.-1.20.
 Previous medical history (mandatory)

-A series of nine Yes/No questions about co-morbid conditions.
-We are not providing definitions - these can be previously confirmed diagnoses or concluded from available data.
+A series of 15 Yes/No questions about co-morbid conditions.
+These can be previously confirmed diagnoses or concluded from available data.

 Chronic liver disease should include conditions characterised by impairment of liver function, or a significant predisposition to failure of liver function.
 Cirrhosis of any extent would be a 'Yes'.
 A single hepatic metastasis would be 'No', whereas a large number of metastases without significant remaining liver would be a 'Yes'.